TonyKaravasilev/CryptoMananaDocs/docs/use-case-examples.md

 echo 'Cipher Data (User): ' . $cipherData . '<br>';

 // 3.
 When data is needed for reading
-// Fetch the cipher text and the user configuration
+// Fetch the ciphertext and the user configuration
 // Instance again both symmetric systems and decrypt

 // Layer 1 (database) - user configuration decryption
 $cipherData = $aes->decryptData($cipherData);

-// Layer 2 (code base) - project configuration decryption
+// Layer 2 (codebase) - project configuration decryption
 $plainData = $cam->decryptData($cipherData);

 // Use the data for something